 Note that, in some cases, even if the motor vehicle and bicycle don’t physically collide, the tortfeasor could be liable for damages under this provision.
 Sometimes a passing vehicle triggers a wind gust which causes the rider to lose control of the bike.

 Damages are often higher in negligence per se matters than in ordinary negligence cases.
 When tortfeasors ignore safety laws, many Santa Clara County jurors, who are probably bicyclists themselves, are more prone to publish these tortfeasors.

 Reach Out to an Experienced Santa Clara County Lawyer

 Bicycle accident victims are usually entitled to significant compensation.
-For a free consultation with an experienced personal injury attorney in Campbell, contact Solution Now Law Firm.
+For a free consultation with an experienced personal injury attorney in San Jose, contact Solution Now Law Firm.
 We routinely handle matters in Santa Clara County and nearby jurisdictions.